Why International Branding Does Not Always Work in Poland

 Building a Stronger Presence in the Polish Market

 Entering the Polish market successfully requires more than translated communication or visually polished branding alone.
 Positioning, clarity, trust, and digital presentation all influence how quickly customers feel confident engaging with a business.
-At Horizium, we help internationally positioned brands adapt their communication, websites, and brand presence so they feel commercially aligned with the Polish market while still retaining the qualities that make them distinctive internationally .If you are approaching the Polish market and want the branding to work from the beginning, rather than needing to be corrected later, get in touch to discuss the direction properly
+At Horizium, we help internationally positioned brands adapt their communication, websites, and brand presence so they feel commercially aligned with the Polish market while still retaining the qualities that make them distinctive internationally.

 Frequently Asked Questions